Activities for kids of all ages!

 Create unique bridge designs using Legos, and see if you can build the bridge that holds the most weight.

 Building with MathCEP

-Society often sees mathematics outside of its mainstream, but we will explore its tangible side with immersive, hands-on activities.
+Explore the tangible side of math with immersive, hands-on activities.
 Use shapes, straws, and gears to build, create, and discover how math relates to the world around you.

 Earthquakes and Shaketables

 Let’s shake it up!
-Learn everything about earthquakes, and even design your own KINEX building to withstand our shaketable.
+Learn everything about earthquakes, and design your own KINEX building to withstand the shaketable.

-See a magnet levitating over a superconductor and a demonstration of the polarization of the light—two physics principles used in the EBEX telescope.
-Also see a replica of the telescope and its launch video from Antarctica.
+See a magnet levitating over a superconductor and demonstrate the polarization of the light; two physics principles used in the EBEX telescope, as well as a scale model of the telescope and its launch video from Antarctica.